Keto Rolls

 keto bread rolls

-• To store: Leftover rolls can be stored in the refrigerator, covered, for up to 1 week.
+To store: Leftover keto dinner rolls can be stored in the refrigerator in an airtight container for up to 1 week.

 keto bread rolls